jacksonianrtaylor/movie_rec_proj/README.md

 Each of these features stand on their own as predicitons to the target movie's rating but they each have a different method of doing so.

-This is why there combination in a linear model is effecttive.
+This is why there combination in a linear model is effective.

 ## Content Based Filtering: